Sayan9661/HPML-chess-ai/README.md

 3. Train using trymodels.py
 4. Deploy and play against the AI using one of the minimax files.

-## TEAM - Sayan Banerjee, Aditya Chawla
+## TEAM - Aditya Chawla,Sayan Banerjee